worldpeaceenginelabs/METAVERSE-SEED/README.md

 - deduplication process
 - transfer limiting
 - rate limiting
-- authentication "less" subsystem
+- authentication-"less" authentication
-- many more, but one of them is webrtc on top, as a second sync channel for client to client sync, saving server ressources.
+- many more ideas, but one of them is webrtc on top, as a second sync channel for client to client sync, saving server ressources.
 - multiple other protocols as fallbacks
 - the performance is already high due to Sveltes precompile step.
 But with Bun instead of Nodejs, the performance could get up another 2-4 times!!!